Sima Qian: Influences and legacy

 Such a moralizing approach to history with the historian high-guiding the good and evil to provide lessons for the present could be dangerous for the historian as it could bring down the wrath of the state onto the historian as happened to Sima himself.
 As such, the historian had to tread carefully and often expressed his judgements in a circuitous way designed to fool the censor.

-Sima himself in the conclusion to chapter 110 of the Shiji declared that he was writing in this tradition where he stated:
+Sima himself stated he was writing in this tradition in the conclusion to chapter 110, writing:

-Bearing this in mind, not everything that Sima wrote should be understood as conveying didactical moral lessons.
+Bearing this in mind, not everything that Sima wrote should be understood as conveying didactic moral lessons.
 But several historians have suggested that parts of the Shiji, such as where Sima placed his section on Confucius's use of indirect criticism in the part of the book dealing with the Xiongnu "barbarians" might indicate his disapproval of the foreign policy of the Emperor Wu.